Frederick II of Denmark: Constructions in reign

-After the Northern Seven Years' War a period of affluence and growth followed in Danish history.
+After the Northern Seven Years' War a period of affluence and growth followed in Danish-Norwegian history.
 The greater financial liquidity of the crown and the king's decreased dependence on the Council for funding, while not meaning that Frederick was actively seeking to sidestep conciliar control, it did allow him to be less frugal than his late father, Christian III, had been.
-Considerable funds were devoted to an expansion of the Danish fleet and of the facilities for its support, not merely for security purposes but also to aid Frederick's active endeavours to rid the Baltic Sea of pirates.
+Considerable funds were devoted to an expansion of the Danish-Norwegian fleet and of the facilities for its support, not merely for security purposes but also to aid Frederick's active endeavours to rid the Baltic Sea of pirates.
 The increased revenues likewise enabled Frederik to undertake the construction of Denmark's first national road network, the so-called kongevej ('King's Road'), connecting the larger towns and the royal residences.

 The most visible area of expenditure, however, was the royal castles and the court itself.
 Frederick spent freely on the reconstruction of several royal residences and other cities: